Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Short viewports

+Designers often use figures to "break up" their content, and provide negative space.
+This is good advice, but I don't think people pay enough attention to the flipside: splitting up content with too many figures can make reading extremely painful on a short viewport.
+Design maxims usually lack nuance.

 Small phones typically support display rotation.
 When phones switch to landscape-mode, vertical space becomes precious.
 Fixed elements (e.g. dickbars) become a major usability hazard.
 Ironically, the WCAG's own interactive Techniques reference is a perfect example of how fixed elements impact usability on short screens.

 <figure>